 Goal Priority Action Performance Indicator Target Excellent teaching and learning for all Develop teaching and learning strategies and resources to promote autonomous learning, collaborative learning and content creation with the assistance of technology by our learners.
 Number of CPD events regarding TEL and teaching/learning attended throughout ETB More teachers/tutors/ instructors have access to PD opportunities to improve TEL Run an induction programme for new teachers.
 Run competency based training for new teachers and PME teachers which includes values and relationships.
 Event held Induction programme for new teachers delivered Develop relevant, responsive, integrated and innovative programmes and initiatives to meet skills needs, to provide even better progression options and support social inclusion across our region.
 Improved certification, progression and placement outcomes for learners.
 Longitudinal studies provide evidence of improved outcomes over time.
-Use qualitative and quantitative data from school self- evaluations, Inspection reports etc. to review and enhance teaching and learning in our schools.
+Use qualitative and quantitative data from school self-evaluations, Inspection reports etc. to review and enhance teaching and learning in our schools.
 Launch of Framework for Inspection Support (FÍS) model supporting 2nd Level schools before, during and after WSEMLL inspections.
 Sharing of experiences of MLL, DEIS and SEN inspections as they report, through formal feedback at Principals, DP and other relevant networks.
 Inspectorate invited to explain inspection process for DEIS.
 Launch of Framework for Inspection support (FÍS) model Strategic Goal 2: High Quality Experience for Learners Positive learning experience and environments for lifelong learners Secure resources (human, financial and capital) to enhance our offering in a future focussed learning environment to meet the needs of learners and communities.
 Investment over time to improve environments and facilities Annual capital investment and funding model to reflect the changing needs of learners

-Goal Priority Action Performance Indicator Target Organisational organisation and promote our culture of Increased marketing, promotion and communications Effective partnerships with key stakeholders external organisations, agencies, employers, HE institutions and more within the administrative area.
-Knowledge and opportunities are shared across these Case studies to promote successful and professional collaborations
+Goal Priority Action Performance Indicator Target Organisational Identify as a leading provider with a culture of innovation and improvement improvement on an ongoing basis.
+Increased marketing, promotion and communications Effective stakeholders external organisations, agencies, employers, HE institutions and more within the administrative area.
+Knowledge and opportunities are shared across these platforms.
+Case studies to promote successful and professional collaborations